yuki-kimoto/gitprep/README.md

 * SSL support.
 * Public key authentication support

+**Installation** is very **easy**.
+You run only two commands.
+Difficult settings is unnecessary.

+Even if you have troubles by your mistake, for example "git push -f origin master", you can access all of your git repositories **directory** and fix them.

+All reporitories are yours.
+All repositories exists on **your own server**.

+Open source. **All free**.

+Let's try GitPrep.

-## A. Run GitPrep by embdded web server
+## A. Install and run GitPrep by embdded web server

 GitPrep has its own web server.
 You can start GitPrep easily.